ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 You can capture and export an AIX or IBM i VM instance by using the IBM Cloud CLI or the console.
 A VM is captured as a volume backed image.
 The image is stored in new volumes on the storage providers.
 For example, if a VM is backed by two volumes, one residing on an SSD type storage and the other one on a standard HDD type storage, then the new image would consist of one volume on SSD storage and another volume on standard storage.
 {: shortdesc}

 An image can be exported to an IBM **Cloud Object Storage** (COS) bucket.
 When an image is exported, the volumes of the image are copied and packaged in an OVA file.
-The OVA file is compressed by using _gzip_ before getting uploaded to the IBM COS bucket.
+The OVA file is compressed by using _gzip_ before it gets uploaded to the IBM COS bucket.

-When capturing and exporting your VM, you can choose the **image catalog**, **Cloud Object Storage**, or both as destinations.
+When you capture and export a VM, you can choose the **image catalog**, **Cloud Object Storage**, or both as destinations.
 The image catalog resides on the IBM Power SAN.
-IBM's **Cloud Object Storage** is encrypted and dispersed across multiple geographic locations, and accessed over HTTP using a REST API.
-This service makes use of the distributed storage technologies that are provided by the IBM Cloud Object Storage System (formerly Cleversafe).
+IBM's **Cloud Object Storage** is encrypted and dispersed across multiple geographic locations, and accessed over HTTP by using a REST API.
+This service uses the distributed storage technologies that are provided by the IBM Cloud Object Storage System (formerly Cleversafe).
 You can always export your image in your **image catalog** to **Cloud Object Storage** at a later point.
 You can also deploy the captured image to create a clone of the VM by using a different network configuration.

-You are charged different rates depending on whether you export to the **image catalog** or **Cloud Object Storage**.
+You are charged different rates based on whether you export to the **image catalog** or **Cloud Object Storage**.
 {: important}

 ## Using the IBM Cloud CLI to capture and export a VM